 Obi-Wan surprised him by leaping down into the separatist meeting area.
 Rather than have his army of Battle Droids shoot him down, Grievous’s Kaleesh Warrior instinct took over and he challenged Obi-Wan to a one-on-one duel despite his injury, hoping to add “The Negotiator” to his extensive Jedi kill count.

 Despite Grievous’ ability to attack at approximately 20 strikes per second, Grievous immediately realizes he’s pretty outmatched.
 Obi-Wan was not considered the best defensive duelist of all time for nothing.
-He was able to block all of Grievous’ attacks, as well as literally disarming a few of Grievous’s limbs with a few strikes of his own.
+He was able to block all of Grievous’ attacks, as well as disarm a few of Grievous’s limbs with a few strikes of his own.

 Grievous then basically runs away.
 Then, it just becomes a wild goose chase and the ending doesn’t even involve lightsabers.

 However, this lightsaber duel doesn’t get enough credit it deserves.
 Grievous was a new villain at the time, and this duel proved just how much Jedi were lost to this new menace.
 Even the ones who were pretty good.
-It also proves just how skilled Obi-Wan is, and how more lightsabers don’t automatically mean more power or winning the duel.
+It also proves just how skilled Jedi Obi-Wan is, and how more lightsabers don’t automatically mean more power or winning the duel.

 20/30.
 Luke Skywalker vs Kylo Ren in The Last Jedi

-The fact that Kylo could not connect a single hit is a good indication that he stood no chance against Luke if Luke had actually been there.
+The fact that Kylo could not connect a single hit is a good indication that he stood no chance against Luke if Luke had been there.
 Luke toyed with Kylo like how an adult might play-wrestle a toddler.
 His fighting skill and connection to the Force were just too far ahead.
 Luke had Kylo on speed, intelligence, and self-control.

 From a whiny farm boy, Luke had become a galactic legend and the strongest Jedi ever- more powerful even than Yoda!